programmer765/shell/README.md

 exit 0  # exits the terminal with code 0
 ```

-To run this shell on your local machine simply download the code
+To run this shell on your local machine simply download the code and do ```npm install``` then follow the below steps for your os:

 1. Windows:
    1. Open git bash